Spherically symmetric solutions in quasi-local Einstein-Weyl gravity: Abstract

 \section{Abstract}

 {\sc Abstract:} Quantum-gravitational effective actions with higher-derivative and non-local operators are expected to regularize the singularities of general relativity.
-Here we focus on quasi-local Einstein-Weyl gravity and obtain a classification of Frobenius solutions in static spherical symmetry.
+Here we focus on quasi-local Einstein-Weyl gravity and obtain a local classification of static spherically symmetric solutions expandable as Frobenius series in Kundt coordinates.
 In contrast to local Einstein-Weyl gravity, and more generally quadratic gravity, we find that the quasi-local theory admits only regular solutions at the radial core.
 In addition, we find asymptotic $1/r^{6}$-corrections to the Schwarzschild geometry at large radial distances.
 Other solution classes around generic expansion points describe Schwarzschild-like and other types of horizons, as well as symmetric and non-symmetric wormhole throats.